Eclypsee/WaterSense/README.md

 ## Overview

-WaterSense is an embedded water monitoring solution that measures water levels using ultrasonic/radar sensors, environmental conditions, and GPS positioning.
+WaterSense is an embedded water monitoring solution that measures water levels using ultrasonic/radar sensors, environmental conditions, and GPS/GNSS positioning.
 Data is logged to SD card with intelligent power management for long-term deployment.

 **Features:**
 - 🌊 Water level measurement (ultrasonic or radar)